Star Fox: Assault: Setting and characters

-The game stars the members of Star Fox, a team of spacefaring mercenaries: Fox McCloud, Falco Lombardi, Slippy Toad and their newest member Krystal participate in combat missions, while Peppy Hare and ROB 64 provide tactical support from their mothership, the Great Fox.
-Star Fox frequently clash with rival mercenary group Star Wolf, made up of Wolf O'Donnell, Leon Powalski and new recruit Panther Caroso; former members Pigma Dengar and Andrew Oikonny have since been kicked out of the team.
-Other supporting characters include Cornerian commanding officer General Pepper and Slippy's scientist father, Beltino Toad.
+The game stars the members of Star Fox, a team of spacefaring mercenaries: Fox McCloud (Jim Walker/Kenji Nojima), Falco Lombardi (Mike Madeoy/Hisao Egawa), Slippy Toad (Mike McAuliffe/Kyōko Tongū) and their newest member Krystal (Alésia Glidewell/Aya Hara) participate in combat missions, while Peppy Hare (Henry Dardenne/Tomohisa Asō) and ROB 64 (Dex Manley/Yūsuke Numata) provide tactical support from their mothership, the Great Fox.
+Star Fox frequently clash with rival mercenary group Star Wolf, made up of Wolf O'Donnell (Grant Goodeve/Mahito Ohba), Leon Powalski (David Scully/Shinobu Satouchi) and new recruit Panther Caroso (Scully/Tetsu Inada); former members Pigma Dengar (Lev Liberman/Daisuke Gōri) and Andrew Oikonny (John Hugill/Numata) have since been kicked out of the team.
+Other supporting characters include Cornerian commanding officer General Pepper (Gray Eubank/Michihiro Ikemizu) and Slippy's scientist father, Beltino Toad (Scott Burns/Hirohiko Kakegawa).

 The Star Fox team's primary opponents are the Aparoids, a race of cybernetic insectoid creatures.
 They are capable of controlling machines and life forms through an infection process known as "Aparoidedation".
-The Aparoids operate as a hive mind under the control of the Aparoid Queen, who believes that all things exist for the infestation and seeks to assimilate everything in the universe under her control.
+The Aparoids operate as a hive mind under the control of the Aparoid Queen (Glidewell/Hara), who believes that all things exist for the infestation and seeks to assimilate everything in the universe under her control.

 Assault takes place one year after the events of Star Fox Adventures.
 The game is once again set in the Lylat System and sees the Star Fox team travelling to many different locations, such as their native planet Corneria, Star Wolf's base the Sargasso Hideout, the prehistoric planet Sauria, and the Aparoid Homeworld.
 Other planets are featured exclusively in the game's multiplayer mode.